- May 6, 2017

 While traveling, Patrick felt a sense of loneliness, anger, and frustration at the world.
 At the suggestion of a friend, Patrick did a 10-day meditation sit in Cambodia.
 This radically changed his life.
 For the first time, he began to cultivate a sense of inner peace.
 Later on his trip, in the South Pacific, he was introduced to indigenous and traditional cultures which cultivate awareness and peace through connection with the natural world.
 He was drawn in particular to the Aboriginal practice of animal tracking and Polynesian wayfinding.

-Patrick has been featured in the Washington Post, Sunday Boston Globe, Radio Free Asia, ABC News, NPR and written for Stanford Social Innovation Review, Huffington Post, Tricycle, Edutopia, UC Berkeley's Greater Good Center, and the Providence Journal.
-Over the past decade he has spoken at more than 100 high schools and universities including Yale, Duke, and UCLA.
+Writing + Speaking: Patrick has been featured in the Washington Post, Sunday Boston Globe, Radio Free Asia, ABC News, NPR and written for Stanford Social Innovation Review, Huffington Post, Tricycle, Edutopia, UC Berkeley's Greater Good Center, and the Providence Journal.
+Over the past decade he has spoken at more than 100 high schools and universities including Stanford, Brown, and UCLA.